Architecture

 };

 In the PV driver, it's necessary to implement these callbacks to react to backend changes.
 Here we will see the different steps during the negotiation between tapdisk and blkfront.
-The reactions to changes are made in this piece of code in tapdisk
+The reactions to changes are made in this piece of code in tapdisk:

 int frontend_changed (vbd_t *const device, const XenbusState state) {